 - Throat – voice and swallowing disorders often involve the larynx (voice box) or esophagus, with symptoms often including chronic sore throat and hoarseness.
 Other conditions include sleep apnea, tonsillitis, polyps and reflux.

-- Head and Neck –benign (non-cancerous) and malignant (cancerous) tumors, Bell’s palsy, thyroid and parathyroid disorders, TMJ, and facial and cranial nerve disorders are among the varied conditions treated by otolaryngologists.
+- Head and Neck –benign (non-cancerous) and malignant (cancerous) tumors, Bell’s palsy, thyroid and parathyroid disorders, TMJ, and facial and cranial nerve disorders are among the varied conditions treated by otolaryngologist.

 The specialty of otolaryngology requires an undergraduate degree, a 4-year medical degree, and a 5-year residency program.
 During their specialty training, otolaryngology residents are trained in surgical skills, emergency medicine, critical care, and anesthesia, followed by two years dedicated to specialized training.

-To learn how we can help you or a family member, contact Oakdale ENT today to schedule a consultation or call our scheduling number at 763-233-5755.
+To learn how we can help you or a family member, schedule an appointment.